ThousandLeaves/Blackjack/README.md

 This implementation of the game Blackjack runs fully on the frontend with vanilla JavaScript, HTML5, and CSS3.
 There is no need to build the project or run any dependencies.
 The live demonstration of this program can be found at: [link](example.com)

 ## Known Issues
 - Time constraints did not allow for unit testing.
-Manual tests revealed that the DOM does not update the dealer's face down card when the player or dealer wins via a natural play.
+Manual tests revealed that the DOM does not update the dealer's face down card when the player or dealer uncommonly wins via a natural play.
 This likely could be fixed in the future via the implementation of asynchronous JavaScript.